-Programme Design Chandand Comment Standard addressed?
-1.1.1 The Programme The Programme received academic accreditation on 18 May 2022 prior to being submitted to the Teaching Council for professional accreditation and is in line with the Council's Registration Regulations 2016.
+Programme Design Comment Standard 1.1.1 The Programme The Programme received academic accreditation on 2 March 2022 prior to being submitted to the Teaching Council for professional accreditation and is in line with the Council's Registration Regulations 2016. addressed?
 Yes 1.1.2 Conceptual Framework The programme is supported by a clearly defined conceptual framework.
-In the submission, UL demonstrated how the conceptual framework is developed in the context of the providers' mission and ethos and how it is informed by research and the Council's Policy on the Continuum of Teacher Education "UL's initial teacher education conceptual framework is informed by research in three ways: - research-informed programme design, - a research-informed approach to all coursework, school placement and associated practices, - Staff research expertise" Pages 1 Union Pages Pag Yes has been adopted and how it enables student teachers while on placement to demonstrate the link between the sites of practice (HEI and School).
+In the submission, UL demonstrated how the conceptual framework is developed in the context of the providers' mission and ethos and how it is informed by research and the Council's Policy on the Continuum of Teacher Education "UL's initial teacher education conceptual framework is informed by research in three ways: - research-informed programme design, - a research-informed approach to all coursework, school placement and associated practices, - Staff research expertise."
+Figure 1 Unicibly of Discible 11 this base of Education TE Council Procession of the Counc Yes placement to demonstrate the link between the sites of practice (HEI and School).